-The Scottish Government cannot recommend that consent is given to the UK Government’s Withdrawal Agreement Bill.
+The Scottish Government cannot recommend that consent is given to the UK Government’s Internal Market Bill.

-A Legislative Consent Memorandum (LCM) lodged with the Scottish Parliament by Constitutional Relations Secretary Michael Russell raises concerns over the content of the Bill, its implementation and the lack of opportunity for detailed parliamentary scrutiny in either the UK or Scottish Parliaments.
+A Legislative Consent Memorandum (LCM) – lodged with the Scottish Parliament by Constitutional Relations Secretary Michael Russell – says the Bill undermines devolution and breaches international law.

 To recommend consent would therefore be incompatible with Scottish Ministers’ responsibilities under the Ministerial Code.

 The LCM warns the Bill:

 - undermines both the devolution settlement and agreed ways of working across the UK following EU exit

 - risks more uncertainty and confusion for business and consumers

 - encourages harmful deregulation without democratic accountability or proper Parliamentary scrutiny

 - explicitly gives UK Ministers wide new powers in currently devolved areas of economic support and allows for breaches of international law